Kazhdan projections, random walks and ergodic theorems: Introduction

 {\value{theorem}} \begin{theorem} Let $E$ be a uniformly convex Banach space, let $G$ be a finitely generated residually finite group and let ${\mathcal{N}}=\set{N_i}$ be a collection of finite index subgroups with trivial intersection.
 The following conditions are equivalent: \begin{enumerate} \item $G$ has property $(\tau_E)$ with respect to ${\mathcal{N}}=\set{N_i}$ and a symmetric Kazhdan set $Q$; \item the Cayley graphs $\operatorname{Cay}(G/N_i,Q)$ form a sequence of $E$-expanders; \item there exists a Kazhdan projection $p\in C_{\mathcal{N}(E)}(G)$. \end{enumerate} \end{theorem}

 In the Hilbert space case the algebra appearing in the condition \eqref{enumi: Kazhdan projection} is a $C^*$-algebra.
+In that case the existence of the Kazhdan projection appearing in the above theorem was hinted at in \cite{higson,higson-lafforgue-skandalis}.
+It is \textit{via} such projections that the main existing counter-example to the coarse Baum-Connes conjecture was constructed, using expanders \cite{higson-lafforgue-skandalis}.

-Note that the Kazhdan set $Q$ in Theorem \ref{theorem: expanders theorem in the text} does not necessarily generate $G$.
+\begin{remark} The Kazhdan set $Q$ in Theorem \ref{theorem: expanders theorem in the text} does not necessarily generate $G$.
 Examples of Kazhdan sets that are not generating exist already for groups $G$ and collections ${\mathcal{N}}$ having the classical property $(\tau )$.
 For instance, if $G=SL_n (\ZZ )$, a finite symmetric set generating a subgroup Zariski dense in $SL_n (\R )$ is a Kazhdan set for an appropriate choice of ${\mathcal{N}}$ (see \cite{bourgain-varju} and references therein).
-See also \cite{shalom-expander} for an earlier example of non-generating Kazhdan set for actions on expanders that are finite quotients.
+See also \cite{shalom-expander} for an earlier example of non-generating Kazhdan set for actions on expanders that are finite quotients. \end{remark}

+\begin{remark} A consequence of Theorem \ref{thm:introExp} is a modified estimate of rapid mixing of random walks for expanders coming from groups with property (T).
+Indeed, for a regular graph $\Gamma$ on $n$ vertices such that the normalized adjacency matrix $\widehat{A}$ has the second and the last eigenvalues at most $\alpha$ in absolute value, it is known \cite[Theorem 3.2]{HooryLinialW} that for every positive integer $k$, where $\mathbf{p}\in {\mathbb{R}}_+^n$ is an arbitrary probability distribution (i.e. the sum of its non-negative coordinates is $1$) and $\mathbf{u}$ is the uniform probability distribution (i.e. all its coordinates are equal).
+In other words, the random walk converges in $\ell_1$ to the uniform distribution exponentially fast with base $\alpha$, but the speed is slowed down by a multiplicative factor of square of the number of vertices.

+For expanders coming from finite quotients of a group $G$ with property (T), the multiplicative factor in $n$ can be improved.
+Indeed, it follows from Remark \ref{rmks:kazhdanlp}, \eqref{lp1}, from Theorem \ref{theorem in intro: spectral gaps and projections}, and from H\"older's inequality that given a finite set $S$ generating $G$, for every $\epsilon \in \left( 0, \frac{1}{2} \right)$ there exists $\alpha =\alpha (\epsilon , G)$ such that on any Cayley graph $\Gamma$ of a finite quotient $G/N$ with respect to the image of $S$, the rapid mixing on $\Gamma$ can be estimated as follows: where $n =\left|G/N \right|$, $\widehat{A}$ is the normalized adjacency matrix of $\Gamma$ and $\alpha$ is the constant provided by the effective version of Theorem \ref{theorem in intro: spectral gaps and projections}, (iii), for isometric representations of $G$ on $L^p$--spaces, with $p= \frac{1}{1-\epsilon}$.
+Moreover, according to Remark \ref{rem:Kset}, the same result can be obtained for random walks restricted to certain edges, i.e. for $\widehat{A}$ the normalized matrix of the adjacency only by edges labeled by elements in a proper subset $Q\subset S$, provided that $Q$ is a Kazhdan set.